-Ready, Set, Prevent is a lower extremity sports injury prevention program developed by the Sports Medicine and Performance Center at The Children's Hospital of Philadelphia.
+This lower extremity sports injury prevention program was developed by the Sports Medicine and Performance Center at Children's Hospital of Philadelphia.
+A teenage athlete demonstrates warm up activities, dynamic stretching, strengthening and plyometrics for sports injury prevention.

 Narrator : Welcome to Ready.
 Set.
 Prevent.
 The Lower Extremity Injury Prevention Program developed by physicians and physical therapists at the Sports Medicine and Performance Center at The Children's Hospital of Philadelphia.
 Designed to serve as a prepractice warm-up routine, this program specifically targets known risk factors and has been shown to reduce lower extremity injuries and improve athletic performance in pediatric and adolescent athletes.